CineraM/grey_level_color_opencv/readme.md

-# HW 2 Grey Level and Color - Parameters
+# Grey Level and Color - Parameters

 ## How to compile